LostLightProjects/jellyfin-skill/README.md

 This has been tested on Zorin OS 16 (Ubuntu 20.04 LTS) using VLC audio backend and PiCroft using Google AIY Voicekit and VLC

+## Community
+I now have a Matrix Chat setup #mycroft-jellyfin-skill:matrix.org
+Note: I have not yet setup a bridge to telegram.
+It is on a to-do list.

 ## Bugs
 * Common Play Framework not working with anything except "pause, next song, stop, resume"
 * I can't seem to get it to play a specific song